 - Someone commented that it looked like I still had a tan.
 I do!
 Every day after work my husband and I come home and, well, work.
 As long as there is daylight, you will find us both outside.
 Now, it’s too dark to work on the barn, kiss on the animals, or enjoy the outdoors in any way.
 Luckily, Greg can get home as the animals’ internal clocks are moving them toward the feed buckets.
 They operate on the sundial system too.
 My tan is going to start fading fast.

 - All of the small chores we used to get completed during the week have to be put off until we can see outside during the weekend.
 That’s a lot of work that is left for a Saturday on top of all of our regular Saturday work.
-Greg just got a new motorcycle.
-There is no time to ride.
+Greg just got his motorcycle licence Melbourne but there is no time to ride.
 He is not happy and neither am I.